-Specific entry and selection requirements for specialty training are detailed in nationally-agreed person specifications.
+Specific entry and selection requirements for specialty training programme are detailed in nationally-agreed person specifications.

 Academic person specifications

-If you're applying to an Academic Clinical Fellowship (ACF) or Clinical Lectureship (CL), you'll need to meet the criteria in both the clinical and ACF or CL person specifications.
+If you're applying to an Academic Clinical Fellowship (ACF) or Clinical Lectureship (CL), you'll need to meet the criteria in both the specialty training programme and ACF or CL person specifications.

 For more information go to the Academic Clinical Fellowship (ACF) or Clinical Lectureship (CL) pages.